The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

-satisfying the usual associativity, unity and equivariance conditions.
+Given an operad $\PP$, a right $\PP$-module is a symmetric collection $\MM$ equipped with composition maps $\circ_{W} : \MM(U/W) \otimes \PP(W) \to \MM(U)$ satisfying the usual associativity, unity and equivariance conditions.
 A right comodule over a cooperad is defined dually.
-If $\CC$ is a Hopf cooperad, then a right Hopf $\CC$-comodule is a $\CC$-comodule $\NN$ such that all the $\NN(U)$ are CDGAs and all the maps $\circ_{W}^{\vee}$ are morphisms of CDGAs.
+If $\CC$ is a Hopf cooperad, then a right Hopf $\CC$-comodule is a $\CC$-comodule $\NN$ such that all the $\NN(U)$ are \abbr{CDGA}s and all the maps $\circ_{W}^{\vee}$ are morphisms of \abbr{CDGA}s.